Beveridgean Unemployment Gap: Summary and Implications

-This paper develops a new method to measure the unemployment gap---the difference between the actual and the socially efficient unemployment rate.
-We consider a labor-market model with only one structural element: a Beveridge curve relating unemployment and vacancies.
-This framework covers many modern labor-market models, including the Diamond-Mortensen-Pissarides model.
-We show that the unemployment gap can simply be measured from current unemployment and vacancy rates, and three sufficient statistics: the elasticity of the Beveridge curve, cost of recruiting, and social cost of unemployment.

-We apply our unemployment-gap formula to the United States, 1951--2019.
-We find that the US unemployment gap is countercyclical: the gap is close to zero in booms, slightly positive or negative; it is highly positive in slumps.
-We infer that the US unemployment rate is generally inefficiently high, and such inefficiency worsens in slumps.
-Historically, it was therefore warranted to activate fiscal and monetary policy in bad times to reduce unemployment.
+This paper develops a new measure of the unemployment gap---the difference between the actual unemployment rate and the socially efficient unemployment rate.
+We consider a framework with only one structural element: a Beveridge curve relating unemployment and vacancies.
+This Beveridgean framework nests many modern labor-market models, including the DMP model.
+We find that the unemployment gap can be measured from three sufficient statistics: elasticity of the Beveridge curve, social cost of unemployment, and cost of recruiting.
+Applying the formula to the United States, 1951--2019, we find that the unemployment gap is countercyclical: close to zero in booms but highly positive in slumps.
+We infer that the US unemployment rate is generally inefficiently high, and that such inefficiency worsens in slumps.

-To cement our estimates of the unemployment gap, it would be invaluable to obtain more evidence on the three statistics in the formula.
-The Beveridge elasticity could be estimated more finely by using more sophisticated econometric techniques or by imposing more structure on the labor market; \ct{AC20} take a step in that direction.
-The recruiting cost could be measured better in the future by adding a new question into JOLTS, asking firms to report the number of man-hours devoted to recruiting in addition to the number of vacancies.
-Last, additional estimates of the social cost of unemployment could be obtained from natural and field experiments, following the methodology in \ct{BM15} and \ct{MP19}.